Back to National Guide

 What Affects the Cost

 • Leak source.
-Failed silicone and grout is a surface fix.
-A failed membrane is a full strip-out.
-The two are not interchangeable.
+Failed silicone and grout is a surface fix costing a few hundred dollars.
+A failed membrane is a full strip-out costing several thousand.
+The two are not interchangeable, and getting the diagnosis right first saves money.

-• Duration.
-Melbourne's cool climate slows visible damage, meaning leaks often run longer before detection.
-Longer leaks mean more subfloor damage.
+• Duration of the leak.
+Melbourne's cool climate slows visible damage, meaning leaks often run for months before detection.
+Longer leaks mean more subfloor damage and higher remediation costs.

-• Timber subfloor.
+• Timber subfloor condition.
 Many inner-suburb Melbourne homes have timber-framed bathroom floors.
-Prolonged leaking rots the timber, requiring replacement before new waterproofing.
+Prolonged leaking rots the timber, and replacement adds $1,000–$3,000+ before new waterproofing can go on.

 • Previous repairs.
 Regrouting or injection sealing that did not fix the problem points to membrane failure.
-The next step is strip-out.
+The next step is a full strip-out.

 • Shower type.
-Hobless showers have more membrane surface and more junctions than step-up designs.
+Hobless walk-in showers have more membrane surface area and more junctions than step-up designs.
+Falls to drain must meet the AS 3740:2021 minimum of 1:80.

 Melbourne-Specific Considerations

 Cold weather detection.
-In warmer cities, mould and staining appear quickly when a shower leaks.
+In Brisbane or Sydney, mould and staining appear within weeks when a shower leaks.
 In Melbourne, the lower humidity and cooler temperatures slow these visible signs.
-A leak can run through an entire winter before becoming obvious in spring.
-If you notice any hint of dampness or a musty smell near the shower, investigate promptly rather than waiting.
+A leak can run through an entire winter and only become obvious in the following spring.
+If you notice any hint of dampness, a faint musty smell, or slight discolouration near the shower base, investigate promptly rather than waiting for obvious damage.
+A simple flood test ($100–$200) can confirm or rule out membrane failure.

 Injection sealing.
 Available in Melbourne as a first-attempt fix.
-It works by injecting a sealing product behind tiles to form a secondary barrier.
-This can buy time (months to a few years) but does not replace a failed membrane.
-If the underlying membrane has broken down, injection sealing delays the problem rather than solving it.
+It works by injecting a sealing product behind tiles to form a secondary barrier without removing tiles.
+It can stop leaking caused by minor grout and silicone failures.
+If the underlying membrane has broken down, injection sealing delays the problem.
+When it has already been tried and the leak returns, a full strip-out is the next step.

 Hiring a Licensed Waterproofer in VIC